 DeFalco’s food is so good that you’d think the recipes came straight from Italy.
 Actually, you’d be right.
 The DeFalco family emigrated from Italy to Canada back in 1903 before settling down in Phoenix.
-Family owned and operated since 1972, this Italian eatery and deli is home to delicious calzones, Italian sausages, and homemade pasta sauces.
-In fact, it’s so good that notorious foodie Guy Fieri visited the restaurant on an episode of “Diners, Drive Ins, and Dives.”
+Family owned and operated since 1972, this Italian eatery and deli is home to delectable calzones, Italian sausages, and homemade pasta sauces.
+In fact, it’s so good that notorious foodie Guy Fieri visited the restaurant on an episode of “Diners, Drive Ins, and Dives.

 Fans of deep-dish pizza rejoiced when news broke that Lou Malnati’s was heading to the Valley.
 The Chicago based restaurant opened in Phoenix back in May 2016 and has had a packed house ever since.
 Their secret dough recipe and deep-dish pizzas attract hungry customers from across the state.
-Lou Malnati’s is like a delicious slice of deep-dish pizza – it’s delicious, full, and leaves you craving more.
+Lou Malnati’s is like a slice of deep-dish pizza – it’s tasty, full, and leaves you craving more.

 “Holy Rigatoni!” and “Just restored my faith in humanity via amazing pasta.”
 Those are just a few of the high praise comments found on Ristorante Guiseppe’s Yelp page.
-This hole in the wall restaurant in Scottsdale has thrived for over 25 years by dishing out simple, delicious Italian fare.
+This hole in the wall restaurant in Scottsdale has thrived for over 25 years by dishing out simple, Italian fare.
 Their signature dish, Pasta Alex, is pasta served in a cardinale pesto combination sauce with roasted garlic and spicy Italian sausage.
 They also allow customers to bring their own choice of wine to their meal without a corkage fee.
 Feast away!